 Within the Arctic Circle we get 24 hour sunlight during summer and 24 hour darkness during winter.
 The higher up from the Arctic Circle line, the more days of light and darkness is counted.
-In Finnmark, we enjoy endless summer days with the Midnight Sun and soothing dark winter nights with rivers of Aurora Borealis, also know as the Northern Lights.
+In Finnmark, we enjoy endless summer days with the Midnight Sun for two months and soothing dark winter nights for two months, which provide the best conditions for the Aurora Borealis, also know as the Northern Lights.

 The European Route E6 is the main south-north road leading up through Norway to the most northern tip of Europe, Nordkapp.
 Along the way you can stop off at the Arctic Circle line in Nordland county.
 Being on top of the old mountain Saltfjellet, the landscape is rocky with no trees, which can feel like you are on another planet.
 The location has a very touristy Arctic Circle Centre where you can use the amenities, grab a bite to eat, buy a trinket and watch a flick (of Northern Norway, of course).